frankox/phaser-tile-animator/README.md

     // 🎞️ Start tile animations
     this.tileAnimator.init(map)

+    // 🎚️ Set animation framerate (default is 10 FPS)
+    this.tileAnimator.setFrameRate(30) // 30 FPS for smooth animations
   }

   update() {
     // You can pause/resume animations anytime:
     this.tileAnimator.pause()
     this.tileAnimator.resume()

+    // Or adjust framerate dynamically:
+     this.tileAnimator.setFrameRate(60) // Speed up to 60 FPS
+     this.tileAnimator.setFrameRate(5)  // Slow down to 5 FPS
   }
 }
 ```